Prashantomm/Snapdeal-Clone/README.md

-# 👉 [Click here](https://prashantomm.github.io/high-fruit-9045/) to go through detail explanation of this application
+# 👉 [Click here](https://prashantomm.github.io/high-fruit-9045/) to go through live of this application

 # Features